 View user security settings and revoke access

-You can view the security settings for a particular user in the Google Admin console.
+As an administrator, you can view and manage the security settings for a particular user in the Google Admin console.
 You can also revoke access to third-party services and security keys if needed.
 In particular, you can:

 - Determine if 2-step verification is in use.